 HIAS Pennsylvania ensures that youth never have to return to neglect or abuse in their home countries through our work helping youth apply for asylum and Special Immigrant Juvenile Status (SIJ).

-HIAS Pennsylvania ensures that survivors of domestic violence gain immigration independence from their abusers through legal policies that include the Violence Against Women Act.
+HIAS Pennsylvania ensures that survivors of domestic violence of all genders gain immigration independence from their abusers through legal policies that include the Violence Against Women Act.

 HIAS Pennsylvania empowers immigrant survivors of crime to report criminal activity against them by helping them stabilize their status.

 HIAS Pennsylvania helps immigrants reapply for Deferred Action for Childhood Arrivals (DACA).
 We also help immigrants apply for Temporary Protected Status (TPS), given to immigrants from certain countries affected by armed conflict or natural disaster.

 Asylum and Removal Defense

 Citizenship and Family Unification

 Immigrant and refugee families can call us for legal assistance in filing family petitions, applying for adjustment of status and consular processing.

 In addition to helping immigrants gain legal status, HIAS Pennsylvania also assists with the process to obtain:

 - Work authorizations